 Super Nanny and Sin-Fighting

-Now at that moment the temptation for anger, self-pity, blaming, and sullenness were as dangerous to my soul as a sexual temptation.
-So I immediately said NO to the rising temptations and quietly went upstairs without any flair of woundedness.
+Now at that moment the temptation for anger, self-pity, blaming, and sullenness was as dangerous to my soul as a sexual temptation.
+So I immediately said No! to the rising temptations and quietly went upstairs without any flair of woundedness.